Loading chat...

 AI Summary

-• Creative expression (music, dance, visual art, poetry, literature, film, performance art) of a defendant is inadmissible as evidence in criminal or juvenile proceedings unless the court makes specific findings by preponderance of evidence
+• Creative expression (music, dance, visual art, poetry, literature, film, performance art) of a defendant is not admissible as evidence against them in criminal or juvenile proceedings unless the court makes specific findings by a preponderance of evidence

-• Courts must find that the defendant intended the expression to be literal rather than figurative/fictional, that it refers to specific facts of the alleged offense, and that it is relevant to a disputed issue of fact
+• Courts must find that the defendant intended the expression to be literal rather than figurative or fictional, that it refers to specific facts of the alleged offense, and that it is relevant to a disputed factual issue

 • Exception allows creative expression to be admitted in juvenile cases for purposes of evaluating or recommending mental health services or diversion programs